 Lisa Smith: An example of radicalisation in Europe

 In 2015, Lisa Smith travelled to Syria to join the Islamic State after converting to Islam.
 In Syria, Smith supposedly married a British fighter and had a baby.
 In 2019, her life was turned around by her return to Ireland, together with her now 2-year-old daughter.
+She is now seen as an example of radicalisation.

 However, Smith’s return to Ireland has not been without controversy.
 Upon return, she was charged with the crime of committing a terrorist offence.
 Not only is it claimed that she married a British fighter, but also that she has pledged allegiance to ISIS.
 Smith, however, insists she never joined the organisation and condemns their actions.
 This conviction has led to her application for bail, which she was granted.

-Lisa Smith’s decision to join ISIS followed a common pattern.
+Lisa Smith’s alleged decision to join ISIS followed a common pattern.
 Her radicalisation supposedly began during a period of her life in which she was searching for identity and meaning.
 During this search, she was told by a religious leader that, as a Muslim, it was her duty to travel to the caliphate.
 However, there are many other reasons why people take this step.
 Some seek to run away from their home situation, whereas others go to enact the radicalism that they believe in.
 Some travel abroad because their friends went.
 And others, like Smith, are in search of who they are and where they belong.

 In fact, expert Olivier Roy states that the typical European-born ISIS fighter does not place religious beliefs as the number one reason for their decision to join.
 Instead, Roy demonstrates that the ‘typical extremist’ is a young man who has become radicalised, often during short-term prison sentences for minor crimes.
 As a rejection of authority, he travels abroad to fight for ISIS.